cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 "red"
 ```

-Confirm also the FIFO no longer references the removed games nor the forfeited game with:
+Confirm also that the FIFO no longer references the removed games nor the forfeited game with:

 ```sh
 $ checkersd query checkers show-next-game